t-bello7/micro-ruby-morse/README.md

 ```
       .-   -... --- -..-   ..-. ..- .-.. .-..   --- ..-.   .-. ..- -... .. . ...
 ```

 You can use IRB for that :)

 ## Getting Started

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites
+- Ruby
 ### Setup

 ### Install